-A DDoS attack cannot be prevented, but it can be averted.
-There are several ways to prevent a DDoS attack.
-It is possible to block web traffic from a certain geographical region.
-Or even all web traffic to a server.
-However, many organizations choose to use a scrubbing center.
-Data traffic is guided by specialist equipment and ‘scrubbed clean’.
-Only legitimate data traffic goes from the scrubbing centre to the destination.
-A well-known Dutch example is the Nationale Wasstraat (NaWas), managed by the non-profit foundation Nationale Beheersorganisatie Internet Providers (NBIP).
+A DDoS attack cannot be prevented, though it can be deflected.
+There are several ways to repel a DDoS attack.
+For example, it is possible to block Internet traffic from a certain geographical region.
+Or even all traffic towards a server.
+However, many organizations choose to use a so-called “scrubbing center”.
+In this case, data traffic is routed through specialized equipment and “scrubbed clean”.
+Only legitimate data traffic goes from the scrubbing center to the destination.
+A well-known Dutch example is the ‘Nationale Wasstraat’, operated by the non-profit foundation Nationale Beheersorganisatie Internet Providers (NBIP).

 Deflecting DDoS attacks requires a collaborative approach, as the only way to prevent DDoS attacks is by proactively addressing them in a collaborative manner.